STORY UPDATED: check for updates below.

-The clip in the Instagram post was stripped of that context.
+The clip in the Instagram post was stripped of its context, and although the audio was muffled, Biden may have said "There was a famous African-American baseball player in America" rather than "You're the famous African-American baseball player in America."
 Biden, the nation's second Catholic president, visited the pope on October 29, 2021.
 Although footage of their entire conversation was not released, footage of Biden telling the story about Paige can be found starting at the 5:39-mark here.
 In it, Biden described how Paige, who was recruited to major league baseball at 42 years old, once responded to questions about his age with "How old would you be if you didn't know how old you were?"
 Biden, who is 78 years old, concluded the story by saying to the pope, who is 84 years old, "You're 65, I'm 60!"

 A clip of the interaction is also embedded below:

 (Source: YouTube video embedded on Tue Nov 2 19:16:57 2021 UTC)